“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Prior to joining the university, Dr Holmes was Principal of Doncaster College where he also established the Doncaster Education City Project, of which he became Chief Executive.
 In this post, he secured the largest capital grant in the history of the FE sector at the time and had responsibility for building a new £75m College on the Waterfront.
 At Doncaster, he was a Governor of both the College and Hayfield School.

 George was previously Deputy Vice-Chancellor at the University of North London (now the London Metropolitan University).
 In 1996 he played a central role, within the Vice Chancellor’s Office, in the founding of the Lincoln University Campus, opened by HM The Queen.

-Latterly in 2015, Professor Holmes was appointed by Her Majesty’s Lord Lieutenant of the County of Greater Manchester as one of his Deputy Lieutenants.
+Latterly in 2015, Professor Holmes was appointed by Her Majesty Queen Elizabeth II's Lord-Lieutenant of the County of Greater Manchester as one of his Deputy Lieutenants.

 George is a member of the Board of Bolton College and is Chair of the Advisory Panel at Regent College, London.